 When you connect an oscilloscope to the AC output for monitoring the signal coming from the sensor, trigger it from the line.
-This alternative is available in most new oscilloscopes.
+This alternative is available in most modern oscilloscopes.
 It may happen that you see something, which looks like a mains interference but moves slowly on the screen.
 Such interference is probably caused by cables that vibrate because of the vacuum pumps or other electric motors.
 The vibration spectrum that they cause will not consist of exact harmonics of the mains, because the rotor of an induction motor must follow the rotating magnetic field with a little lower angular velocity so that induction can take place.
-As said earlier, the PSD cannot suppress such an interference, but a slow beating results.